 This is one reason why many landlords have started to purchase property through limited companies, rather than owning them personally.

-We may need to also keep monitoring you for VAT as holidays are a vatable service, should you reach a turnover (bookings) level of £85,000 or more per annum.
+If you have holiday lets, we may need to also keep monitoring you for VAT as holidays are a vatable service, should you reach a turnover (bookings) level of £90,000 or more per annum.
 Residential lettings (Buy to lets) are VAT exempt and therefore not a concern.

 Lastly, we need to have an understanding of when and how you are going to sell up and cash in your chips.
 This may be as you sail off into the sunset as part of your retirement package or you may wish to pass them down to your family, or even a bit of both.